mindey/subfiles/README.rst

 Purpose
 -------

-Extracts file subtypes to create or append all found subtypes in a project to a single file, e.g., .subfiles
+Extracts file subtypes to level N to create or append all found subtypes in a project to a single file, e.g., .subfiles

 Usage